DigitalPrice/DP-Wallet/depends/README.md

 Additional targets:

-    download: run 'make download' to fetch all sources without building them
+    download: run 'make download' to fetch all Win64, MacOSX, and Linux64 sources without building them
-    download-osx: run 'make download-osx' to fetch all sources needed for osx builds
+    download-osx: run 'make download-osx' to fetch all sources needed for MacOSX builds
-    download-win: run 'make download-win' to fetch all sources needed for win builds
+    download-win: run 'make download-win' to fetch all sources needed for Win64 builds
-    download-linux: run 'make download-linux' to fetch all sources needed for linux builds
+    download-linux: run 'make download-linux' to fetch all sources needed for Linux64 builds

 ### Other documentation